 Marguerite studied theatre at the Circle in the Square Theatre School in New York City and later eurythmy at Rudolf Steiner College.
 She has performed with Märchenensemble, a professional eurythmy troupe from the Eurythmeum-Stuttgart, giving over 100 eurythmy performances in three languages throughout Germany, Switzerland, Italy, England, and Scotland.
 She later joined Sound Circle Eurythmy for four years performing eurythmy regularly in community festivals in Boulder and Denver and touring complete eurythmy programs throughout Colorado while serving as adjunct faculty at the Sound Circle Eurythmy training.

 Marguerite has lectured, offered published academic papers, and given workshops on eurythmy in Mexico, India, and the United States.
 She holds a B.A. in Anthropology from Boston University and an M.A. in Spiritual Philosophy from Prescott College.
 She is currently pursuing a second M.A. in Eurythmy Therapy part-time from Alanus Hochschule in Germany, which she expects to complete in Spring, 2018.

 Marguerite enjoys, among other things, singing, acting, hiking, backpacking, traveling, and writing.

-Machiko is the parent of an HWS high school student, and discovered Honolulu Waldorf School while seeking the best education for her son.
+Machiko is a parent of an HWS Waldorf Alumnus, and discovered the Honolulu Waldorf School while seeking the best education for her son.
 In pursuit of her own educational development, Machiko earned a B.S. in Early Childhood Education, studied with the Kula Makua Waldorf teacher training program, and has worked as an Early Childhood assistant.
 As the Grades After Care teacher, she enjoys sharing her knowledge and talents with HWS students.
 Machiko also enjoys downloading new ideas.

 Japanese Language Teacher, Grades 1-6